auridevil/paypalec.js/README.md

 Notes
 =====

-The library use the es6 language, please make sure you node version supports it (we currently used 4.3.1).
+The library use the es6 language, please make sure your node version supports it (we currently used 4.3.1).